tomtyiu/Claude_Code_Security/README.md

 This is repositiory to provide Claude code security and safety information Claude Code uses strict read-only permissions by default, but if you want further security, here are some further settings and commands.

+## Setup tips
+- ensure allow only the workspace folder
+- Allow write privileges only for files that need to be edited.
+Do not permit write access to any OS-related or sensitive files.
+- do not allow administration rights if there is sensitive data

 ## Recommend to run claude code in sandbox mode in WIndows or Linux
 ```
 > wsl2 ## for Windows